Skip to content

 During my time there, I saw many of Japan’s martial arts.
 I saw Aikido, Kyudo, Kobudo, shuriken, and various sword displays.
 It was impressive.

-I got many photos of these displays, but my main target that day was yabusame.
+I got many photos of these displays, but my main target was yabusame.
 Do you know it?
 It is horse archery.

 What is Yabusame?

 It is horse archery.
 The riders have a bow and three arrows.
 They charge, and I mean charge, down a 218-meter-long course.
 With their weapons, they need to hit three paper targets.
-It is very fast, and I imagine, a little dangerous.
+It is fast, and I imagine, dangerous.

 The sport is colorful and filled with history.
-I thought it demonstrated samurai skills, but it’s not exactly.
+I thought it demonstrated samurai skills, but that’s not correct.
 It started as a Shinto ritual.
 Emperor Kinmei performed it in the sixth century at Usa Shrine in Oita prefecture.
-The skills certainly got a lot of use during Japan’s Sengokujidai (Period of Warring States).
+The skill was often used during Japan’s Sengokujidai (Period of Warring States).

 Some exhibitions are used to predict the fortune of the coming year.
 The more target hits mean a better year, and vice versa.
 It is a highly ritual sport, complete with priests, blessings, and Shinto rituals.

 From what I’ve read, yabusame exhibitions give archers three runs down the course.
 The faster the horse runs, the harder it is to hit the targets.
-It looks so hard.
+All things combine to make it look dangerous.

 If I were a younger man, I’d love to try yabusame.
 It is the most attractive Japanese martial art.
 But I’ve never practiced any of those, except for a short stint at judo in primary school.
 That prevented me from blogging about it.
-I felt I lacked any type of competency to write an article.
+I lack competency to write an article.

 Is Yabusame challenging to photograph?